kamontat/OOP_Pa1_Unit-Convertion/README.md

 ### What is this repository for? ###

 * Learn how to use GUI in java
-* Pratice enum, inherit class
+* Pratice enum, interface, inherit class
+* Many kind of listener (such as keyboard, document, action etc.)

 ### How to install is this program? ###
 1. Go to folder **dist/**